The Playbook On

 What we did

-At I AM ALS, our greatest superpower is the engagement and relationships we have with people impacted by ALS — patients and their loved ones and caregivers.
-We strive to speak with the voice of the community, which has brought in those patients, caregivers and surviving caregivers who may not have been actively engaged in advocacy and awareness efforts before.
+At I AM ALS, our greatest superpower is the engagement and relationships we have with people impacted by ALS — those living with ALS and their loved ones and caregivers.
+We strive to speak with the voice of the community, which has brought in those living with ALS, caregivers and surviving caregivers who may not have been actively engaged in advocacy and awareness efforts before.
 Through what we have built and by putting power in the hands of those directly affected by this disease, we mobilized tens of thousands of people — inspired by the personal stories and the mission — to help make a different future.

 I AM ALS has focused on sharing diverse voices and perspectives.
 We prioritized telling real stories of those impacted by ALS while including staggering, little-known facts to connect people to the movement and educate them about the disease along the way.
 We made a commitment to meet people where they are and frame these messages to the right audiences, at the right place and time, to drive the most impact.